-No, this is not a post about leprechauns.
-Instead, I’m going to call myself (and you) out on a few things while also sounding like a tree-hugging hippie.
+It’s that time of year, but this is not a post about leprechauns.
+Instead, I’m going to call myself (and you) out on a few things.
 Here I go.

 It’s spring.
 What a great time to go a little greener.
 Come on, all of the plants are doing it.
 We all know we pollute.
-Whether you want to delve into the science of global warming or not, whether you need stats or not, if you think about your everyday actions, there is no doubt about it: you pollute our beautiful planet.
-This gigantic, scary, marvelous gift to us.
+Whether we want to delve into the science of global warming or not, whether we need stats or not, if we think about our everyday actions, there is no doubt about it: you and I pollute our beautiful planet, this gigantic, sometimes bewildering, marvelous gift to us.

 Every winter, Joe and I take a trip somewhere warm and Spanish-speaking.
 This trip serves several purposes: practicing Spanish, making new friends, seeing new places, reflecting on what is and isn’t working for us in our normal day-to-day, and remembering to appreciate our time and what we do have.